Resxt/Plutonium-IW5-Scripts/actions_on_button_press/README.md

 # Actions On Button Press

-This script shows how you can execute functions and change dvars for a player when that player presses a certain button while showing him instructions on his screen using the key defined in his game.

-* The first button  lets the player toggle the `camera_thirdPerson` dvar (used to play in third person while keeping the crosshair on and is also better/more configurable than `cg_thirdPerson` in my opinion)
-Note that `camera_thirdPerson` is a special case and needs to be changed with `SetDynamicDvar()` but in most cases like with `cg_thirdPerson` you'd use `SetDvar()` instead.

-* The second button lets the player suicide using the `Suicide()` function.

-If you use `+melee` and the player's melee key is set to V it'll show V on his screen, if he uses another key it'll show his key.
-If you want to use another button simply change `level.third_person_button` and/or `level.suicide_button` values and it will update the button pressed to start the function and the text displayed on the player's screen.

-I used actionslot 6 and 7 because (to my knowledge) they are not used by anything else in the game
+These scripts allow players on the server to press a button (displayed on screen) to trigger a function Note that if you combine several scripts you will have to change the texts positions so that they don't overlap by changing the last value in `setPoint()`
+You can also change the text's position in `setPoint()` and the size and font type in `createServerFontString()`

+Changing the button in `Init()` will change both the button displayed on screen and the button used to trigger the function.
 Here is a non-exhaustive list of buttons you can use
 ```
 "+usereload"
 "weapnext"